 If necessary we will contact the credit provider on your behalf to have them verify the accuracy, or otherwise, of the correction request

-- Equifax reviews the credit providers response
+Equifax reviews the credit provider's response

-Equifax will then review the information given by the credit provider and make any amendments, if any, to the entry(ies) to your credit report.
+Equifax will then review the information given by the credit provider and make any amendments, if any, to the entry(ies) to your Equifax credit report.

-- Equifax finalises the investigation
+Equifax finalises the investigation

 We will send you a conclusion to the case.
 If a correction is required Equifax will send you a letter notifying you that the correction has been made.
-Equifax will also issue you with an updated copy of your Credit Report.
+Equifax will also issue you with an updated copy of your Equifax Credit Report.

 If a correction is not made, Equifax will write to you setting out in detail the outcome of its investigation and why the requested correction(s) has not been made.
 In the case of consumer credit information we will also send you a What You Need to Know brochure which sets out your rights under the Privacy Act 1988 if you are unhappy with the outcome of Equifax’s investigation.